The 4 Best Shades of WHITE For Dark Wood Trim or Cabinets

 2. SHERWIN WILLIAMS PURE WHITE SW 7005

-If you’re more of a purist but don’t want a super stark white, Pure White could be the color for you.
+If you’re more of a purist but don’t want a super stark white, Pure White could be your color.
 While Pure White has warm undertones, it’s not as traditionally yellow-hued as other warm whites.
 Not that all of them are overwhelming either; it’s just that Pure White has THE most modest, muted approach to its warmth, as shown in this transitional kitchen below…

 Open layout dining room, kitchen dark wood cabinets, tile wood look floor.
 Sherwin Williams Pure White.
 Paint color consulting Kylie M Interiors Edesign (12)

-For those who find White Dove too warm for their tastes or exposure, Pure White is especially popular – especially for south and west-facing rooms.
+For those who find White Dove too warm for their tastes or exposure, Pure White is especially popular—especially for south—and west-facing rooms.
 While it’s a warm white, it’s passive enough to suit many of these warmer spaces.
-It will pick up more yellow, but it’s still a beautiful shade to live in for walls, cabinets, and more.
+It will pick up more yellow, but it’s still a beautiful shade for walls, cabinets, and more.

 Open layout dining room, kitchen dark wood cabinets, tile wood look floor.
 Sherwin Williams Pure White.
 Paint color consulting Kylie M Interiors Edesign (13)